Purdue Global Launches Its Own Website and Opens Enrollments

 Purdue University Global’s Development

 When announced last April, Purdue University’s acquisition of Kaplan received mixed reviews from many members of the Purdue community.
 For some, the purchase was the ideal way to honor the university’s longstanding mandate.
-As Daniels explained at the time of the announcement, “Nearly 150 years ago, Purdue proudly accepted the land-grant mission to expand higher education beyond the wealthy and the elites of society.
-We cannot honor our land-grant mission in the 21st century without reaching out to the 36 million working adults, 750,000 of them in our state, who started but did not complete a college degree, and to the 56 million Americans with no college credit at all.”
+As Daniels explained at the time of the announcement that Purdue Global was extending the Land Grant university’s mandate to serve all students.

 Launch to Include Free Tuition for Purdue Employees

-As stated in a press release issued last week, Purdue University Global officially launched on April 2 by unveiling a new website and logo and opening enrollment to Purdue employees who will receive free tuition for most Purdue Global programs and degrees.
+As stated in a press release issued last week, Purdue University Global officially launched on April 2 by unveiling a new website and logo.
+As part of the launch, they also offered free access to Purdue Global courses to all faculty and staff.
 Notably, most universities offer their employees and often their dependents free or discounted access to undergraduate-level courses, so the gesture is not unprecedented.
-Nevertheless, Frank Dooley, Purdue senior vice provost for teaching and learning, emphasized, “More than 450 Purdue employees already have expressed interest in Purdue Global enrollment to take advantage of the career development pathway that additional education can open up for them.”
-He further noted, “We also have faculty interested in working with the new institution and learning more about its online educational capabilities.”
+But Frank Dooley, Purdue senior vice provost for teaching and learning, emphasized, “More than 450 Purdue employees already have expressed interest in Purdue Global.”

-Betty Vandenbosch, Purdue Global chancellor, described the launch as an “Exciting day for students and all of us involved with Purdue Global as it really marks an important milestone in Purdue fulfilling its land-grant mission even more broadly.”
-Vandenbosch further emphasized, “We want Purdue Global to be the standard for how public education can be offered to those who want to improve their lives in the way that only education can help realize.”
-To get into the spirit, the chancellor even modeled some of Purdue University Global’s new swag for the media.
+Betty Vandenbosch, Purdue Global chancellor, described the launch as an exciting day for Purdue.
+Vandenbosch further emphasized, “We want Purdue Global to be the standard for how public education can be offered to those who want to improve their lives.”

-The press release issued last week confirmed that approximately 30,000 students enrolled at Kaplan University have now become students of Purdue Global and further confirmed that Kaplan’s former students will “complete their programs of study with their current instructors without interruption” but will “earn a degree bearing the new institution’s name.”
+The press release issued last week confirmed that approximately 30,000 students enrolled at Kaplan University have now become students of the new arm of Purdue and further confirmed that Kaplan’s former students will be able to complete their degrees in progress.

 While at least some Purdue faculty continue to worry about what the new arm of the university will mean for existing and future Purdue students and faculty members, there is no question that with enrollments in process and swag on the table, the university is now well beyond the point of no return.
 Purdue University Global is clearly officially up and running and only time will tell whether or not Purdue’s faculty had legitimate reason to object to the acquisition in the first place.